farirpgs/fari-games/_games/charge-rpg.md

 ### Position

-If an obstacle is in your way, you are in either in a **controlled, risky** or **desperate** position.
-In most common scenarios, if you are rolling to overcome something, you are probably in a **risky** position.
+If an obstacle is in your way, you are in either in a `controlled`, `risky` or `desperate` position.
+In most common scenarios, if you are rolling to overcome something, you are probably in a `risky` position.

 Multiple things can affect your current position.
 You may be vastly outnumbered, or perhaps you are just out of time.
 The narrative context will help you decide what's your current position.